See also Dojo Etiquette | Dojo Kun

 What is Karate?

 This is probably one of your first questions.
-Understanding what karate is from the beginning and what it will do for you will largely determine whether karate is right for you, it will help save your time and ours.
+Understanding what karate is from the beginning and what it will do for you will largely determine whether karate is right for you.

 The word karate, pronounced “ka-ra-te”, combines two Japanese characters: “kara”, meaning empty, and “te”, meaning hand; thus karate means “empty hand”, and therefore is classed as a weapon-less, or empty-handed form of fighting.